Welcome to Summer Prep

 *One hour of academic tutoring for the university course may be before their class in the mornings, sometime during their break time, or after their workshop classes in the afternoons.
 Individualized schedules will be provided on the first day of Summer Prep.

-Registration forms for Summer Prep 2015 will be available April 1, 2015
+Registration forms for Summer Prep 2015 can be found HERE!

 Contact Summer Prep